sbritorodr/Computer-guide/README.md

 * [resynthesizer](https://github.com/bootchk/resynthesizer).
 Similar to content-aware fill from Photoshop, but free.
 * [Liquid Rescale](http://liquidrescale.wikidot.com).
 Similar to content-aware scale from Photoshop, but free.

+### Remote desktop
+* [rustdesk](https://github.com/rustdesk/rustdesk).
+FOSS and in all platforms.
+Uses rust as backend and flutter as the frontend.

 ## Edition
 ### Video Editors
 * [Olive](https://www.olivevideoeditor.org/download.php).
 Premiere Pro FOSS alternative.
 Smooth, lightweight and GPL.
 Still on alpha but really stable.